Peiffap/minicp/userguide/source/learning_minicp/part_7.rst

 That is, each line of the table is a valid assignment to `X`.

-Here is an example of a table, with five tuples and four variables:
+Here is an example of a table, with five tuples and four variables :

 +-------------+------+------+------+------+
 | Tuple index | X[0] | X[1] | X[2] | X[3] |